How We Reviewed Frontpoint Security

 Easy DIY install

 The entire DIY process is simple, but if at any point you get stuck, the Frontpoint app is there to help.
 The app notices if you’ve stalled on a step and offers up a service line you can call.
-Alternatively, Frontpoint has impressive online resources dedicated troubleshooting.
+Alternatively, Frontpoint has impressive online resources dedicated to troubleshooting.
 Whether you’re a visual learner or like to follow written steps, Frontpoint has a resource for you, including video guides and digital manuals on nearly every piece of equipment and step of the installation process.

 Crash & Smash Protection

-If you’d like to remotely control your system and receive notifications on your phone, you’ll have to shell out for a higher-tier plan.
-It takes at least the Interactive plan to unlock the Frontpoint app.
+If you’d like to remotely control your system and receive notifications on your phone, you're in luck.
+As of November 2019, the mobile app is included in all plans for new customers.
 With the app, you can arm or disarm your system and receive alerts for events you select.
 Upgrading to the Ultimate plan allows you to also control integrated smart tech.

 This kind of functionality isn’t rare for security brands, but Frontpoint’s interface is notably easy to use.
 It features big, color-coded buttons that are clearly labeled, and its menu bar is simple to navigate.
 Vivint’s app, in contrast, has more customizable rules and alerts, but it gets complicated — you could spend a lot of time customizing it or trying to reset those options if you receive too many notifications.

 Unlike the competition, Frontpoint clearly states package options, the features of those packages, and monthly prices.
 You don’t have to hunt for equipment pricing and add-on options, either.
-Frontpoint offers only professional monitoring (there’s no self-monitoring option) plus extra mobile capabilities organized into three packages: the Protection plan for $35 per month, the Interactive for $45 per month, and the Ultimate for $50 per month.
+Frontpoint offers only professional monitoring (there’s no self-monitoring option) plus extra mobile capabilities organized into two packages: The Interactive for $45 per month, and the Ultimate for $50 per month.
 Each tier offers a growing number of features like mobile alerts, home automation integration, and video storage, but it’s worth noting that the Ultimate plan is the only one that offers you video monitoring.